Train device flashes pink to guide pregnant South Korean women to seats

-The Beacon device uses bluetooth technology and lights up beside priority seats when a pregnant woman, with the associated app on her smartphone, moves within 2 meters (6.6 feet) of the alarm.
+The Beacon device uses bluetooth technology and lights up beside priority seats when a pregnant woman, with the associated app on her smartphone, moves within 2 metres (6.6 feet) of the alarm.

 "It is hard to tell if they are pregnant when they are in the early stages," said 24-year-old passenger, Han dong-jin.